Cromwell tank: Turret and armament

-Experience with the US M3 75 mm gun suggested this thinking was wrong, that a single gun could be used in a "dual purpose" role against both tanks and softer targets.
+Experience with the US M3 75 mm gun suggested this thinking was wrong, that a gun could be used in a "dual purpose" role against both tanks and softer targets.
 This led Vickers to begin development of a 75 mm weapon of 50 calibres in length, which would fire the same HE shell as the US gun, but with a higher propellant load that would make its anti-tank rounds more effective.
-However, as examples of this weapon began to arrive in May 1943, it was clear it would not fit into any turret that could be mated to the Cromwell's turret ring.

-This problem was eventually solved by the realisation that the 6-pounder could be bored out to 75 mm and fire unmodified US ammunition.
-While this would lead to less anti-tank performance, this was considered a reasonable trade-off in exchange for the rapid introduction of the HE rounds.
-The resulting ROQF 75 mm could be easily swapped out with the 6-pounder, and newly built models mounting the gun were known as the Mark V. The ROQF 75 mm would be the primary weapon for the majority of Cromwells produced.
+As examples of this weapon began to arrive in May 1943, it was clear it would not fit into any turret that could be mated to the Cromwell's turret ring.
+The problem was eventually solved by the realisation that the 6-pounder could be bored out to 75 mm and fire unmodified US ammunition.
+While this would lead to poorer anti-tank performance, this was considered a reasonable trade-off in exchange for the rapid introduction of the HE rounds.
+The ROQF 75 mm could be easily swapped with the 6-pounder, and new models mounting the gun were known as the Mark V. The ROQF 75 mm would be the primary weapon for the majority of Cromwells produced.
 A close support version of the Cromwell was fitted with the QF 95 mm howitzer in place of the 75 mm.
 This too fired HE, though its primary role was delivering smoke shells, covering the other tanks in the unit.
 Some command or OP tanks had the armament removed, leaving space in the turret for further radios.
 These were fitted with a dummy wooden gun, so as not to appear different to the enemy and attract hostile fire.